AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

     >
     >The AEM Author server IP/FQN must be reachable from the Adobe Campaign Classic server instance.
 Also do not add the backslash character in the AEM Author server IP/FQN.

-Having configured both Adobe Campaign Classic and AEM as a Cloud Service, the integration is complete.
-Additionally you can also learn how to create an Adobe Experience Manager Newsletter.
+Having configured both Adobe Campaign Classic and AEM as a Cloud Service, the integration is now complete.
+Additionally, you can also learn how to create an Adobe Experience Manager Newsletter by reading this page.